The Satanic Verses controversy: Support for Khomeini's fatwa

 In Britain, the Union of Islamic Students' Associations in Europe, which is the largest collective of Islamic Students in Europe, issued a statement offering to commit murder for Khomeini.
 Despite incitement to murder being illegal in the United Kingdom, one London property developer told reporters, "If I see him, I will kill him straight away.
 Take my name and address.
 One day I will kill him".

-Other leaders, while supporting the fatwa, claimed that British Muslims were not allowed to carry out the fatwa themselves.
-Prominent amongst these were the Muslim Parliament and its leader Kalim Siddiqui, and after his death in 1996, his successor, Ghayasuddin Siddiqui.
-His support for the fatwa continued, even after the Iranian leadership said it would not pursue the fatwa, and reiterated his support in 2000.
+Despite supporting the fatwa, some other leaders claimed that British Muslims were not allowed to carry out the fatwa themselves in order to avoid violating the law of a land in which they are a minority, and that only outside Muslims had an obligation to carry out the fatwa.
+Proponents of this view included the Muslim Parliament and its leader Kalim Siddiqui (who later said he believed he may have been "partially responsible" for getting Khomeini to issue the fatwa).
+After Siddiqui's death in 1996, however, his successor Ghayasuddin Siddiqui renewed support for the fatwa.
+His support for the fatwa continued, even after the President of Iran said his government would not pursue—though also not withdraw—the fatwa. and reiterated his support in 2000.

 Meanwhile, in America, the director of the Near East Studies Center at UCLA, George Sabbagh, told an interviewer that Khomeini was "completely within his rights" to call for Rushdie's death.

 In May 1989 in Beirut, Lebanon, British citizen Jackie Mann was abducted "in response to Iran's fatwa against Salman Rushdie for the publication of The Satanic Verses and more specifically, for his refuge and protection in the United Kingdom".
 He joined several Westerners held hostage there.
 Two months earlier a photograph of three teachers held hostage was released by Islamic Jihad for the Liberation of Palestine with the message that it "would take revenge against" all institutions and organisations that insulted in one way or another "members of the Prophet Mohammed's family".

-McRoy (2007) claimed that "In Islamic society a blasphemer is held in the same hostile contempt as a pedophile in the West.
-Just as few if any people in the West mourn the murder of a child molester, few Muslims mourn the killing of a blasphemer".